 Average shot distance

-The average expected shooting distance when hunting leopards in Africa is 50 to 65 yards.
+The average expected shooting distance when hunting leopards in Africa is 50 to a maximum of 60 yards.

 Shot placement when hunting leopards in Africa